zerkman/zzlib/README.md

 This is a pure Lua implementation of a depacker for the zlib DEFLATE(RFC1951)/GZIP(RFC1952) file format. zzlib also allows the decoding of zlib-compressed data (RFC1950).
+Also featured is basic support for extracting files from DEFLATE-compressed ZIP archives (no support for encryption).

 The implementation is pretty fast.
 It makes use of the built-in bit32 (PUC-Rio Lua) or bit (LuaJIT) libraries for bitwise operations.
 Typical run times to